rh-mobb/documentation/docs/rosa/private-link/README.md

 This will create both a Private and Public subnet.
 All cluster resources will live in the private subnet, the public subnet only exists to NAT the egress traffic to the Internet.

+> As an alternative use the Terraform instructions provided [here](../byo-vpc) then skip down to the rosa create command.

 1. Set a Cluster name

     ```